Auto Modellista: Description

+Gameplay

-GameplayAuto Modellista attempts to be a very technical racing game, with an immense amount of available parts and settings for the selection of cars provided to the player.
+Auto Modellista attempts to be a technical racing game, with an immense amount of available parts and settings for the selection of cars provided to the player.
 Various aspects of each car can be tuned, allowing the player to tweak the performance of the car.

 In the Garage mode (the main single-player mode), the player is granted the ability to select one of four tire types which affect road grip in regard to the weather conditions on the race track (for example, the "Semi-Slick Tires" provide maximum speed and grip in dry weather, but suffer in rain).
-Other options include brakes (which determine braking efficiency), suspension, Turbines, Mufflers, Computer (determines the car's ability to accept upgrades later in the game), the engine, "Final Gear", and Weight Reduction.
+Other options include Brakes (which determine braking efficiency), Suspension, Turbines, Mufflers, Computer (determines the car's ability to accept upgrades later in the game), the engine, "Final Gear", and Weight Reduction.